Get Help Today(855) 593-1695

 Some may qualify for both Medicaid and Medicare (particularly individuals who are disabled or over 65).
 These people may choose to apply their benefits to individual treatment therapies or substance abuse programs.

-If you already have Medicaid or Medicare, you can find a drug or alcohol recovery facility by contacting the Substance Abuse and Mental Health Services Administration (SAMHSA) or reaching out to a dedicated addiction treatment professional now.
+If you already have Medicaid or Medicare, you can find a drug or alcohol recovery facility by contacting the Substance Abuse and Mental Health Services Administration (SAMHSA) or reaching out to a dedicated addiction treatment provider now.

 What are you struggling with?